microsoft/OHDSIonAzure/infra/README.md

 terraform apply
 ```

-Note, while you can run the terraform steps locally, you can also utilize the [TF environment pipeline](../pipelines/environments/TF-OMOP.yaml) to manage your environment too assuming that you have already pushed your [backend state to Azure Storage](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage?tabs=azure-cli).
+Note, while you can run the terraform steps locally, you can also utilize the [TF environment pipeline](/pipelines/environments/TF-OMOP.yaml) to manage your environment too assuming that you have already pushed your [backend state to Azure Storage](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage?tabs=azure-cli).

+For more details, you can refer to the [Environment Terraform Readme](/infra/terraform/omop/README.md).

 ### Security